Draconizations/LnzLive/GUIDE.md

 The Recolor Menu can be used to quickly recolor ballz, paintballz, and linez.
 Enter the color mappings you want to apply (e.g., 35 -> 15).
 Use the checkboxes to select to which LNZ elements to apply the color swap.

+#### Capture Head Shot

+Captures the current animation frame and camera angle and writes it to the `[Head Shot]` section of the LNZ with helpful comments.

 ### Mode